opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Grouping Nodes
 ''''''''''''''
 It's possible to group several nodes into one single node, in order to better manage the whole FX Schematic.
-Groups can be opened to be examined and edited, and its components can be selected for further operations, like editing FX Settings, or creating new groups.
+Groups can be opened to be examined and edited, and its components can be selected for further operations, like editing effect settings, or creating new groups.

 .. tip:: **To Group selected nodes:**